 If you are the owner, you can decide what and when to improve.
 It’s your property and you can upgrade it as much as you can.
 Security is a key point, regardless of what kind of residential property you own.
 Usually, today’s condos feature a lot of advanced security measures.
 But you may always feel that something is lacking in your property.
 In this case, you may want to call a residential locksmith and let him suggest you a good touch-pad door model or a state-of-the-art alarm system.
 Keep in mind that having a good locksmith turns always helpful in case you need emergency residential locksmith assistance, for example, for a lockout problem or a lost door key.
 When you are the owner of a property, you should take care not only of improving its level of security but also of getting immediate help for any emergency.

 If you live in a rented apartment, you may talk to the owner about improving the apartment’s security or structure, but you won’t be the one to take the decision, which might be annoying as you can’t change or upgrade the structure of a property that isn’t yours.
-If something goes wrong, the repair services will be paid for by the landlord.
+If something goes wrong, the repair services will be paid for by the landlord. - Finances

 Apart from the fact that you have to pay for buying a condo, the financial efforts for owning it include also property taxes, that you won’t pay if you live in a rented apartment.
 From a financial viewpoint, the choice of becoming an owner of a property is much more demanding than paying for a monthly rent.
 Also, another typical cost for owning a condo is that you will pay monthly homeowners association (HOA) dues for interior maintenance services.
 Apartment renters don’t have to pay anything similar: they only have to pay rent each month.
 However, you have to pay a deposit to start the lease agreement of the apartment.

-While condo owners have to apply for a bank loan to buy their properties, apartment renters don’t have to spend any more money than for the down payment and the monthly rents.
+While condo owners have to apply for a bank loan to buy their properties, apartment renters don’t have to spend any more money than for the down payment and the monthly rents. - A variety of amenities

 We’ve told you that apartments and condos are very similar in structure.
 So, both feature a variety of amenities that are also similar.
 However, the number and types of available amenities may differ and affect your choice.
 Before renting or buying, make a list of the amenities that you think are most useful for you.
 For example, you may like a pool for swimming in the summer or on Sundays, you may want to have a doorman, or you may like having a green space to spend some relaxing time.
 Compare the amenities that local communities offer in your area.